In today’s Gospel reflection, Father Ian VanHeusen presents a spiritual exercise based on Matthew 13:1-9.

-This week, we invite you to first prayerfully read the Gospel for the 15th Sunday in Ordinary Time, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.
+This week, we invite you to first prayerfully read the Gospel, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.

 On that day, Jesus went out of the house and sat down by the sea.
 Such large crowds gathered around him that he got into a boat and sat down, and the whole crowd stood along the shore.
 And he spoke to them at length in parables, saying: “A sower went out to sow.
 And as he sowed, some seed fell on the path, and birds came and ate it up.

 Identify areas of your life that have not born fruit.
 Do you see any patterns with those kinds of pursuits?
 What did you learn?